paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2011-12-29-vancouver.md

 series: north_america_2011
 date: '2011-12-29 00:57:39 +0000'
 excerpt: Sat in the front seat of another float plane, I enjoyed a breathtaking view of Vancouver as I descended into its harbour.
 For such a densely populated city, I felt I'd arrived somewhere small and friendly.
+images:
-image: 2011/12/vancouver.jpg
+- 2011/12/vancouver.jpg
 tags:
 - Travel
 - Vancouver
 - Canada
 ---
 {% include figure.html
   caption="Vancouver waterfront from Stanley Park"